 Blaque opened in Rosebank, and moved to Bryanston in late-2019.
-While the restaurant has been around for some time, we recently had a chance to reacquaint ourselves when we were invited to a wine pairing dinner with A2B Winery, to mark the launch of a new label by reality TV star Nonku Williams.
+While the restaurant has been around for some time, we recently had a chance to reacquaint ourselves when we were invited to a fifth birthday celebration.

 Sizo's natural charisma and years spent working as a private chef in the kitchens of the country’s rich and powerful (he even did a stint as Cyril Ramaphosa’s personal chef), plus his heartfelt passion for supporting other small businesses, make him a consummate host.

 His cooking show Rustic Chakula (watch it on YouTube) also made him a name to know with its celebration of African cuisine.
 And on the menu you'll find South African dishes that he gets rave reviews for.